AshishBamba05/histbytz-app/README.md

 **Case #1: The user lands on page and hasn't searched anything (yet).**

 All events are pre-loaded because we call an API (/api/events) to diplay **ALL** events.
-When the frontend React component calls `fetch('/api/events')` in src/Histora.jsx, that request goes through
+When the frontend React component calls `fetch('/api/events')` in src/Histora.jsx, that request is routed through Express server in server/server.js, and returns a MongoDB query in JSON format.

 **Case #2: The user types in a valid date but leaves the keyword section blank.**

+No search API gets called, instead:

 **Case #3: The user leaves the date filter empty but instead types in a valid keyword.**